miguelalarcos/xautocomplete/README.md

   txt.replace(query, "<b>$&</b>")
 ```

-*valuefunction* is used to make the string that will be stored in the input.
-Normally it will be just the key that you are using to search items.
-In this case is better to use *valueKey*.
 *renderfunction* is used to render a template in the popover for each item you get from the search as you are typing.
 If you just set a *renderKey*, then a default render will happen.

 There's a *callbackfunction* attribute that if defined, will be called after selecting an item.